2020 stock market crash: 2–6 March

-On 4 March, Asia-Pacific and European stock markets continued mostly rising (with the KOSPI alone rising by 2%), while the S&P 500 rose by 4.2%, the NASDAQ Composite rose by 3.8%, and the Dow Jones Industrial Average reversed the previous day's loss by rising by 1,173 points (or 4.5%).
+On 4 March, Asia-Pacific and European stock markets mostly continued to rise (with the KOSPI alone rising by 2%), while the S&P 500 rose by 4.2%, the NASDAQ Composite rose by 3.8%, and the Dow Jones Industrial Average reversed the previous day's loss by rising by 1,173 points (or 4.5%).
 However, oil futures fell and the yield on 10-year and 30-year U.S. Treasury securities finished at 0.99% and 1.64% respectively.
 The Bank of Canada and the Saudi Arabian Monetary Authority announced 50 basis point cuts to their overnight and repo rates respectively, International Monetary Fund managing director Kristalina Georgieva announced a $50 billion emergency credit-line program to assist low-income and emerging market countries with policy responses to the epidemic, and the Central Bank of Brazil announced that it would auction up to $1 billion in foreign exchange swaps.

-On 5 March, Asia-Pacific stock markets continued rising while European stock markets closed down.
+On 5 March, Asia-Pacific stock markets continued to rise while European stock markets closed down.
 The S&P 500, the NASDAQ Composite, and Dow Jones Industrial Average all fell by more than 3%.
 Oil futures rose following reports of OPEC agreeing to production cuts with Russia, while the yields on 10-year and 30-year U.S. Treasury securities fell to 0.91% and 1.54% respectively.
 The Central Bank of Argentina cut its bank rate by an additional 200 basis points, and after declining to cut its overnight rate on 27 February, the Bank of Korea renewed a currency swap agreement with Bank Indonesia.
 On 6 March, stock markets worldwide closed down (although the Dow Jones Industrial Average, NASDAQ Composite, and S&P 500 closed up on the week).
 Oil prices fell by 9% (the largest one-day price drop in 11 years), while the yields on 10-year and 30-year U.S. Treasury securities fell to new record lows under 0.71% and 1.22% respectively.
 U.S. President Donald Trump signed into law an emergency appropriations and pandemic countermeasures bill including $8.3 billion in government spending.